- Medical School - Johannes Gutenberg University Mainz (1992-1999)

 Dr. Wolf received the Carl W. Gottschalk Research Scholar grant from the American Society of Nephrology.
 His scientific contribution resulted in over 34 peer-reviewed publications and seven book chapters and reviews.
 He is currently supported by a NIH Career Development Award and funding by the Children’s Clinical Research Advisory Committee (CCRAC).

-He was included in D Magazine's Best Doctors list for 2018.
+He has been included in D Magazine's Best Doctors list.

 - International Pediatric Nephrology Association (2014)